Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 <img src="Images/Architecture_Test_data.png" height = 300>

-The best overall performance was the origenal paper's network with no dropout.
+The best overall performance was the original paper's network with no dropout.
 This was closely followed by the 2 layer network with no dropout.
 Interestingly, dropout seemed to hurt overall performance.
 For future work, even more minimal architectures can be tested, such as architectures with one hidden layer and less than ten neurons.

 ## Future Work

 There are several extensions that can be taken to the current work.
 One is to have the VAE deal with correlated data.
 If you take a test that assesses reading and writing, both traits are somewhat correlated.
 One's reading ability affects one's writing ability, and vice versa.
 If the underlying distribution of the VAE does not reflect this correlation, something is missing from our understanding of the tests.
 This problem can be address by using a MVN as the hidden distribution for the VAE.
 Currently, the VAE uses independent normals to generate the data.

 Another extension could be to let the VAE deal with hierarchical latent skills.
 Some skills are dependant on other skills.
 For instance, a difficult probability problem often entails many other knowledges than just probability.
 You may need Calculus or Linear Algebra to solve the probability problem.
 The knowledge of probability is built ontop of other knowledges.
 A useful extension of the current work would be to code this out.
 I have done the theoretical work for the project in the "Some Technical Details" pdf under latex.
-The final section of this document details how to derive those equations.
+The final section of that document details how to derive those equations.